Enraged-Rabbit-Community/ERCF_v2/Recommended_Options/ERF_Filament_Cutter/README.md

 `force_form_tip_standalone: 1` this tell Happy Hare to always use the tip cutting macro.

 > [!IMPORTANT]
 > Make sure you turn off tip forming or any extruder movements in your slicer - the slicer must not take any part in the filament swap.
 It should pick up when purging the new filament to the purge block.
-See [Happy Hare's slicer guide](https://github.com/moggieuk/Happy-Hare/blob/main/doc/toolchange_movement.md#turning-off-slicer-tip-forming).
+See [Happy Hare's slicer setup guide](https://github.com/moggieuk/Happy-Hare/blob/main/doc/toolchange_movement.md#turning-off-slicer-tip-forming).

 ### In mmu_filamentix.cfg: